ArctosDB/documentation-wiki/_how_to/How-To-Contribute-a-Video-Tutorial.markdown

 ---
-title: How to Contribute a Video Tutorial
+title: How To Github - Contribute a Video Tutorial to the Arctos Handbook
 author: Teresa J Mayfield-Meyer
 contributor: Amily Braker
 date: 2023-02-01